MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/internal/cat_non_configurable.rst

 from frequency space to delay/delay-rate space, the coarse and fine peak search operators, and internal labeling steps.

-Documentation for these operators is still in progress and is not yet included.
+.. note:: The documentation for these additional operators is still in progress and is not yet included here.